vnovick/whatsapp_workshop_2020/Readme.md

 </details>

-In the end we should have basic functionality of posting and viewing messages.
-Now it's time to remove screen navigating components and create proper navigation layout.
-If you are not able to complete this step on time, make sure before next step to check out `step4` branch, run `npm install` and `npx pod-install ios` if you are using iOS.
-Make sure to restart metro bundler and rebuild the app
+After this exercise we should have basic functionality of posting and viewing messages so in this exercise we will simulate API calls to get messages and conversations, focus on getting user text input and learn how to deal with software keyboard

 <details>
 <summary>